Night of the Living Dead poster

 The inciting incident occurs at 6 minutes when A strange man attacks Barbara in the cemetery.
 Johnny tries to fight him off but is killed, leaving Barbara alone and forcing her to flee.
 The ordinary world is shattered..
 At 6% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 15 minutes marks the transition into Act II, occurring at 16% of the runtime.
-This demonstrates the protagonist's commitment to Ben makes the active decision to fortify the farmhouse and defend it rather than flee.
+This illustrates the protagonist's commitment to Ben makes the active decision to fortify the farmhouse and defend it rather than flee.
 He commits to survival through preparation and rational action, establishing the siege narrative., moving from reaction to action.

 The Collapse moment at 70 minutes (73% through) represents the emotional nadir.
 Here, Zombie Karen murders her mother Helen with a trowel, then attacks her father Harry.
 The undead break into the house.
 Ben shoots Harry, who dies and reanimates.
 Barbara is dragged away by the ghouls, including her reanimated brother Johnny.
-Total collapse., demonstrates the protagonist at their lowest point.
+Total collapse., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 81% of the runtime.
 Dawn breaks.
 Ben hears gunshots and voices outside—a rescue posse has arrived, systematically eliminating the ghouls.
 Survival seems possible after the long night., demonstrating the transformation achieved throughout the journey.